Skip to content

 Custom cost functions

-You can define custom cost functions for actions and goals to guide the planner:
+As A* search uses cost as a factor in finding the optimal sequence of actions, you can define custom cost functions for actions and goals to guide the planner:

 action(